-When you are feeling like you are going to vomit, it doesn’t help when you feel ‘stuffy’, like you can in a car.
-You need freedom, and space around you.
+When you feel like you will vomit, it doesn’t help when you feel ‘stuffy,’ like you can in a car.
+It would help if you had freedom and space around you.

 Opening the window can help you feel less stuffy, and it has the added benefit that some of the vomit might go out of the window.
-It is much easier to clear the side of your car than the car seat/child.
+However, it is much easier to clear the side of your car than the car seat/child.

 4. Use the air conditioning